hackico-ai/ruby-hati-operation/README.md

 HatiOperation is fully covered by RSpec.
 See `spec/` for reference examples including stubbed services and DI.

-## Contributing
+## 🤝 Contributing

 Bug reports and pull requests are welcome on GitHub.
 Please:

-1. Fork the project and create your branch from `main`.
+1. Fork the project and create your branch from `main`
-2. Run `bundle exec rspec` to ensure tests pass.
+2. Run `bundle exec rspec` to ensure tests pass
-3. Submit a pull request with a clear description of your changes.
+3. Submit a pull request with a clear description of your changes

-## License
+## 📄 License

 HatiOperation is released under the MIT License.